tomeshnet/p2p-internet-workshop/README.md

 - Working with Raspberry Pi's to make a network router
 - Building mesh networks and running peer-to-peer applications
-- Understanding the barriers to access and the history of the Internet in Toronto and mesh networks around the world
+- Understanding the barriers to access and the history of the internet in Toronto as well as mesh networks worldwide
 - Unpacking the values of distributed vs. centralized systems
 - Applying network security and private communications
 - Starting and maintaining a sustainable community mesh network